-- Completed risk register for the project proposed to be uploaded in the Project Success Factors, Risks, and Management section of the assessed criteria in the application form. - Where directed in the relevant assessment criterion, applicants should also include details of the previous work, assumptions, calculations and references used in the online application as an attachment to that criteria (note: this should not contain any new information that is not referred to on the online application, any new information will not be assessed) - Optional: additional letters of support or other supporting information can also be submitted in the final section before you submit your online application form, where they add background/ supporting information beyond the assumption/calculation/ reference log to the application.
-However, the assessment will be based on the information directly written in the online application; you should not assume that any additional information will be cross-referenced or reviewed as part of the selection process. - You should endeavour to answer all the questions on the application in full.
-Some questions will be 'required fields' in the form and you will not be able to proceed to the next section until these questions are complete.
+- You should endeavour to answer all the questions on the application in full.
+Some 0 questions will be 'required fields' in the form and you will not be able to proceed to the next section until these questions are complete.
 Incomplete applications and any containing incorrect information may be rejected.
 However, BEIS may, at its discretion, request clarification before making a final decision.
 Any applications or supporting documentation received after the application deadline will not be considered.
-Applicants are advised to use the downloadable word version when working on a draft application, but also to ensure they leave sufficient time to copy their application to an online version and answer all the compulsory questions.
-Applicants are also advised to make an early start on the application process as it may take considerable time, and to use the Q&A process to clarify anything they are unsure about. - Submission Costs: You will not be entitled to claim from the Department any costs or expenses that you may incur in preparing your application, whether or not your application is successful. - Consortium Applications: Applications from consortia are welcome.
-Only one submission should be submitted for each separate project application, but all consortium partners are required to sign the completed application form for their project(s) (see Appendix 4, Declaration 2 of the application form).
+Applicants can use the downloadable word version when working on a draft application but must ensure they leave sufficient time to copy their application to an online version and answer all the compulsory questions.
+Applicants are advised to make an early start on the application process as it may take considerable time, including the final upload, and to use the Q&A process to clarify anything they are unsure about.
+Only materials that have been successfully uploaded before the deadline will be assessed, therefore applicants are strongly encouraged to allow sufficient time for their entire application to be uploaded.
+It is recommended that applicants start uploading several days before the deadline, even if this only involves copying across from the word version. - Submission Costs: You will not be entitled to claim from the Department for Business, Energy and Industrial Strategy any costs or expenses that you may incur in preparing your application, whether or not your application is successful. - Consortium Applications: Applications from consortia are welcome.
+Only one submission should be submitted for each separate project application by the lead corporate entity.

-If a consortium is not proposing to form a separate corporate entity, the project partners will need to nominate a lead organisation who we will contract with and complete a Consortium Agreement (once a contract has been awarded).
-Please note that BEIS reserves the right to require a successful consortium to form a single legal entity in accordance with Regulation 28 of the Public Contracts Regulations 2006.
+If a consortium is not proposing to form a separate corporate entity, the project partners will need to nominate a lead organisation (project co-ordinator) who we will contract with and will be responsible for managing payment to the other project partners.
+The lead organisation will need to complete a Consortium Agreement (once a contract has been awarded) within 30 calendar days from the Contract start date.
+Funding will not be provided by BEIS until a signed consortium agreement has been finalised between all of its members.
+Please note that BEIS reserves the right to require a successful consortium to form a single legal entity in accordance with Regulation 19 of the Public Contracts Regulations 2015.